1.5 Gifted, Advanced, and Trauma-Informed Support

 | Advanced and socially struggling | Isolate with packets | Provide challenge and coach collaboration |

-Trauma-Aware Support
+Trauma-Informed Support

 Supports That Preserve Dignity

-Mandated Reporting And Confidentiality
+Mandated Reporting and Confidentiality

-Confidentiality also matters for gifted and advanced supports.
-A teacher should not publicly announce why a student receives different work or why a student is meeting with support staff.
-Explain routines as normal classroom flexibility: students receive what helps them learn and show growth.
+For concerns that are not mandated reports but still affect learning, use school support systems and protect confidential information.
+Confidentiality also applies to advanced supports: do not publicly announce why a student receives different work or meets with support staff.
+Frame variation as normal classroom flexibility, students receive what helps them learn and grow.

 EAS Decision Pattern